obsidian-tasks-group/obsidian-tasks/README.md

 - [ ] take out the trash 📅 2021-04-09
 ```

+Instead of adding the emoji and the date manually, you can use the `Tasks: Crete or edit` command when creating or editing a task.
+When you use the command, you can also set a due date like "Monday", "tomorrow", or "next week" and Tasks will automatically save the date in the correct format.

 **You can not put anything behind the due/done dates.
 Also not a global filter.
 Everything after the dates will be removed by Tasks.**

 ### Recurring tasks (repetition)